 - Jungle Cruise reopened with some new scenes and more dry humor.
 Wet humor too.

-- Finding Nemo Submarine Voyage returns winter 2021.
+- Finding Nemo Submarine Voyage returns this winter.

-Now that FASTPASS and MaxPass are temporarily unavailable, you can keep an eye on ride wait times in the Disneyland app to follow the shortest wait times.
+Now that FASTPASS and MaxPass are retired, you can keep an eye on ride wait times in the Disneyland app to follow the shortest wait times.
 If you see everyone on the west side of the park, go east.
 You can find our updated list of rides that are open or closed in our post on what's open at Disneyland.
-To be honest, it has been nice to just ride whatever we want whenever we want without worrying about acquiring or making it to return windows.
-The lines never got long enough that we wished we had a FASTPASS ... until our more recent trips in mid-July.
-Lines are definitely returning, but they are still manageable.
-The shortest wait times are when the park first opens and the last three hours of the day.
-We save the early afternoon peak line times for meeting characters, dining and enjoying park entertainment.
+A new service called Disney Genie can offer suggestions as well.

-Now that Single Rider has returned, we have enjoyed skipping some lines for popular rides such as Space Mountain and Millennium Falcon: Smugglers Run.
+Now that Single Rider lines have returned, we have enjoyed skipping some lines for popular rides such as Millennium Falcon: Smugglers Run.
 We are hoppy to once again be adding that to our line-skipping tool belt (although we might have waited just as long in the Single Rider line at Matterhorn Bobsleds as people did in the standby line!).

 Put your scheduling energy into making Mobile Order selections (or reservations) for meals in advance.
 But with more dining options, mobile order and walk-up ordering has improved too, and we still find plenty of yummy options.
 Our post on what's open at Disneyland has the complete and updated list of what's open, including restaurants and rides.